Specialized Services & Training

 In some situations, a jurisdiction may find it useful to include clinical staff associated with the law enforcement officers being trained.
 This helps to ensure that community behavioral health providers and law enforcement officers are receiving the same information and can jointly discuss any systemic issues that may arise.

-Already a PRA or NYSAP certified trainer?
-Log in to our Trainer’s Portal for the latest training materials.
+Already a CIT-Y agency trainer?
+Visit our Trainer’s Portal for the latest materials